ttappr/powershell-interactor/README.md

  # PowerShell Interactor Browser Extension

- This is a minimal example of a browswer extension that allows a Web application or site to interact with PowerShell running locally on the host system.
+ This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.

 ```console